cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

    * Airport details
    * A list of departing flights
    * A list of arriving flights
+ * The About screen has have a description and image about the application.

+## To-Do/In Progress
+ * The application SHALL have a title in h1 tag with text “Flight Tracker”.
+ * The application SHALL have navigation links below the title to:
+    * “Home”
+    * “Airports”
+    * “Flights”
+    * “About”
+ * All pages linked from the navigation SHALL have an h2 tag with text that matches the text in the navigation.
  * The flight screen SHALL show a list of flights.
    Clicking on a flight from the list SHALL navigate to the flight item screen.
  * Flight item screen SHALL include:
    * H2 tag with flight number
    * Flight details
    * A list of the passengers on the flight
- * The About screen has have a description and image about the application.
  * In any lists or references to the item throughout the application:
    * Airports SHALL display as “[Image] [Airport Name] ([IATA])”.
    * Flights SHALL display as “[Number]: [Origin IATA] to [Destination IATA]”.